|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 20: Ancient Monuments of Bukhara

 A full day to explore the beauty and history of Bukhara; a city rich in historical monuments and dramatic architecture.
-Our full day tour includes the 1000-year-old tomb of Ismail Samani, the founder of the Samanid Dynasty and the richly-decorated Bolokhauz Mosque - a one time center of the Emirs of Bukhara.
+Our full day tour includes the 1000 year old tomb of Ismail Samani, the founder of the Samanid Dynasty and the richly-decorated Bolokhauz Mosque.

 Day 21: To Samarkand

-A four hour drive from Bukhara takes us to Samarkand - the Eastern capital of the ancient world.
-Set on the edge of the Kyzylkum Desert within sight of two mountain ranges, and watered by the Zerafshan River running between them, Samarkand has provided a home to people for the last 10,000 years!
+A four hour drive from Bukhara takes us to Samarkand, the Eastern capital of the ancient world.
+Set on the edge of the Kyzylkum Desert within sight of two mountain ranges and watered by the Zerafshan River running between them, Samarkand has provided a home to people for the last 10,000 years!
 Many have called Samarkand the most inspiring city in the world, as all visitors are enchanted by its rich and romantic history.
-Overnight in Samarkand.

 Day 22: Samarkand - Registan Square

 This morning we drive from Samarkand to Tashkent.
 On arrival we embark on a city tour, which includes a visit to the Museum of Applied Arts.
-Tonight we enjoy an evening performance at the Navoi Opera & Ballet Theater and savor our experiences along the Silk Road at our final dinner.
+Tonight, we can savor our experiences along the Silk Road at our Farewell Dinner.
 Overnight in Tashkent.